PROTECT Week: Protect Older Americans from Financial Exploitation - Financial Regulation

 Tony Salazar, Commissioner of Financial Regulation

-Financial exploitation can take many forms: outright theft, fraud, insurance scams, misleading investments, unaffordable mortgage products, and unscrupulous home improvement contractors.
+Financial exploitation can take many forms: outright theft, insurance scams, misleading investments, unaffordable mortgage products, and unscrupulous home improvement contractors.
 As technology has changed and financial products have evolved, the crimes have become more sophisticated.
-Email phishing scams can make unsuspecting individuals supply criminals with their financial account username and password.
-There are confidence scams involving wiring money to far-off countries.
-Elder consumers are being coaxed into unnecessarily borrowing from their 401(k) or pensions.
+Email phishing scams can make unsuspecting individuals supply criminals with their financial account username and passwords.
+There are also confidence scams involving wiring money to foreign countries and paying scammers with gift cards.
+Elderly citizens are also being coaxed into unnecessarily borrowing from their 401(k) or pensions.

-We may set aside one day a year to draw attention to this matter, but elder financial exploitation is an ongoing problem that continues to evolve; it needs our sustained attention.
-Let us make every day a day to be aware of and fight against elder abuse.
+We may set aside one day a year to draw attention to this matter, but elder financial exploitation is an ongoing problem that continues to evolve; it needs our constant vigilance.
+Let’s make every day a day to be aware of and fight against elder abuse.
 Together, we can protect Maryland’s older consumers and help them safeguard their hard-earned finances.